DataDog/system-tests/docs/architecture/overview.md

 The tests send requests directly to the application.
 The tests then wait on the results, which are available as the logs are collected from [mitmproxy](TODO) dumps.

+## What are system-tests bad for?

+ - Combinatorial style tests
+ - Tests that require specific versions of runtimes, libraries, or operating systems
+ - Cloud deployments, kubernetes, distributed deployments
+ - Immediately knowing the reason a feature fails
+ - Problems or features which are not shared across tracers
+ - Performance or throughput testing

+ *Examples of bad candidates:*
+  - The .NET tracer must not write invalid IL for it's earliest supported runtime
+  - The startup overhead of the Java tracer is less than 3s for a given sample application
+  - The python tracer must not fail to retrieve traces for a version range of the mongodb library

+## What are system-tests good for?

+ - Catching regressions on shared features
+ - Wide coverage in a short time frame
+ - Shared test coverage across all tracer libraries
+ - Ensuring requirements for shared features are met across tracer libraries

+*Examples of good candidates:*
+  - `DD_TAGS` must be parsed correctly and carried as tags on all traces
+  - Tracer libraries must be able to communicate with the agent through Unix Domain Sockets
+  - Sampling rates from the agent are respected when not explicitly configured
+  - All tracer libraries log consistent diagnostic information at startup

 ## How do I troubleshoot a failing test?

 The first method of troubleshooting should be to inspect the logs folder.